fbpx

 What is radon?

-Since radon testing is the sole responsibility of homeowners, many families are therefore struggling with this toxic gas without even knowing it.
+Radon testing is the sole responsibility of homeowners.
+Many families are therefore struggling with this toxic gas without even knowing it.
 In the long term, the higher the exposure, the greater the health risks.
-In addition, in confined spaces such as a house, the concentration of gas builds up more quickly, which increases the risks associated with radon.
+In addition, in confined spaces like a house, gas concentration rise more quickly, which increases the risks associated with radon.

 In 2021, more than 17% of properties do not meet the Bq/m3 standard imposed by Health Canada.
-This figure will most likely increase sharply in the years to come, when one takes into account the fact that a very low percentage of buildings are tested.
+This statistic is likely to increase over the coming years.
+Indeed, only a small percentage of buildings undergo testing.

 How to detect radon in homes?

 Generally, radon testing should be performed by a qualified professional every 5 years.
-If newer houses seem to present a higher risk to radon exposure, this is explained by the fact that new constructions have less waterproofing than existing houses, thus allowing water infiltration and other problematic elements to pass through.
+We note that newer homes seem to present higher risks of radon exposure.
+This is because new homes are less airtight than existing ones.
+As a result, they are more susceptible to water infiltration and other problems.

 Remember that only a radon test kit can detect any anomalies.
 To measure its significant presence, it is necessary to use a dosimeter such as the one offered by AccuStar Canada.
 By installing it inside your property for a minimum of 3 months and following the supplier’s instructions, you will get the exact statistics as well as a report on the concentration of radon in your home.

-Based on this report, Groupe Durasec specialists will be able to develop an effective mitigation plan, which will aim to preserve the health of your family by reducing your exposure to this harmful gas.
+Based on this report, Groupe Durasec specialists will be able to develop an effective mitigation plan.
+This will aim to preserve the health of your family by reducing your exposure to this harmful gas.

 How do you eliminate radon?

-Have you tested your residence and the results are higher than the Canadian guidelines?
-Do not panic!
+You tested your residence and the results are higher than the Canadian guidelines?
+The first thing to do is refrain from panicking.
 Groupe Durasec experts guarantee that, following their passage, the exposure rate will not exceed 100 Bq/m3.
 Our goal is always to get as close as possible to 0 Bq/m3.

-If your home requires work to eradicate radon, be aware that there are deadlines to be met, and certain costs to be expected that can quickly become significant.
-The recommended deadlines for initiating work due to a radon level over 600 Bq/m3 should be carried out in the current year, while we recommend a deadline of less than 2 years for levels between 200 and 600 Bq/m3.
+If your home requires work to eradicate radon, be aware that there are deadlines to be met.
+There are also certain costs involved that can quickly become significant.
+For radon gas levels over 600 Bq/m3, we recommend to carry out the work within the current year.
+For radon levels between 200 and 600 Bq/m3 , a timeframe of less than 2 years is preferable.

 To mitigate radon in your home, we select high quality materials and install them to give you peace of mind.
-In addition, when we finish the job, we give you a device allowing you to verify that the system is fulfilling its primary function properly.
+When the work is complete, we give you a device with which you can verify that the system is fulfilling its primary function properly.